-The Johns Hopkins University School of Nursing occupies three buildings on the East Baltimore campus—the Pinkard Building, and Student and School of Nursing Houses.
-The project site is located on a half city block directly across the street from the main entrance to Johns Hopkins Hospital.
+The Johns Hopkins University School of Nursing formerly occupied three buildings on the East Baltimore campus—the Pinkard Building, and Student and School of Nursing Houses.
 Designed and built in the early 1990’s, the Pinkard Building is a five-story facility that serves as the central learning and work space for School of Nursing students and faculty.
 The building was designed for a significantly smaller student population and at a time when the school offered undergraduate education.
-The smaller, residential-scale Student and School of Nursing Houses serve for student study and lounge space, and house administrative offices, respectively.
+The smaller, residential-scale Student and School of Nursing Houses provide student study and lounge space, and house administrative offices, respectively.

-Hord Coplan Macht is providing programming and planning/design services for the School of Nursing.
-The school is transitioning to a graduate and PhD nursing program.
-The goal is to explore innovative space planning to maximize space utilization, improve learning and research, accommodate expanded central student services, minimize long term operating & maintenance expenses and increase overall efficiency within the school.
-The project also included a complete facilities assessment for all three of the school’s buildings to document the existing conditions of the buildings and systems and project short and long term deferred maintenance expenses.
+HCM provided programming and planning/design services for the new School of Nursing.
+The school is transitioning from an undergraduate program to a graduate and PhD nursing program.
+The goal of the project was to explore innovative space planning to maximize space utilization, improve learning and research, accommodate expanded central student services, minimize long-term operating and maintenance expenses and increase overall efficiency within the school.
+The project also included a complete facilities assessment for all three of the school’s buildings to document the existing conditions of the buildings and systems and project short and long-term deferred maintenance expenses.

-Through collaborative stakeholder engagement involving visioning and goal-setting exercises, staff interviews, student intercept activities, and 3d model play, the Hord Coplan Macht team identified the following goals for the planning and design of the expanded School of Nursing:
+Through collaborative stakeholder engagement involving visioning and goal-setting exercises, staff interviews, student intercept activities, and 3d model play, the HCM team identified the following goals for the planning and design of the expanded School of Nursing: